Recycling guide for households

 Brisbane's Best Recycling Guide

-The guide also includes information on how residents can recycle items that are not accepted in Council's kerbside recycling service such as reusable household goods, scrap metals, and garden waste.
+- guidance on how to recycle items not accepted in Council's kerbside collection (includes reusable household goods, scrap metals and garden waste).

 Download a copy of Brisbane's Best Recycling Guide for Households.

-- Brisbane's Best Recycling Guide for Households (PDF - 2.4Mb)
+- Brisbane's Best Recycling Guide for Households (PDF - 5Mb)

-- Brisbane's Best Recycling Guide for Households (Word - 3.3Mb)
+- Brisbane's Best Recycling Guide for Households (Word - 2.2Mb)

-You can get a copy of Brisbane's Best Recycling Guide for Households by requesting a copy online, phoning Council on 07 3403 8888 or from:
+You can get a printed copy of Brisbane's Best Recycling Guide for Households by requesting a copy online, phoning Council on 07 3403 8888 or visiting your local: